 Marketplace fulfillment is the assistance that marketplaces provide to their merchants and suppliers.
 More often than not, it is a service offered on a subscription basis for a fee.
 In return, sellers say goodbye to difficult aspects of the trade and receive assistance with product storage, shipping, delivery, and more.
 This is especially interesting for sellers who do not have their own warehouse or an established shipping system.

-Working with marketplaces frees you from many worries, but you still have to promote the goods on your own.
+Working with marketplace deliveries frees you from many worries, but you still have to promote the goods on your own.
 The good news is there are many tools to help you with this and facilitate the process.

 What do you need to do first to make sure that trading via the marketplace brings income?
 The seller needs to: